sandeepstw/react-api-server/README.md

 This generation will be executed only if it’s a new document or the password field has been changed: user.isModified('password').

-The schema also contains a method UserSchema.methods.comparePassword that we will call if we want to check if a user has provided a correct password.
+The schema also contains a method UserSchema.methods.comparePassword to verify user password before generating access token.
 ```bash
 userSchema.methods.comparePassword = function comparePassword(candidatePassword, callback) {
   bcrypt.compare(candidatePassword, this.password, function(err, isMatch) {